Heavy rains wreak havoc in Bengaluru | Science-Environment

 Heavy rains wreak havoc in Bengaluru

-Over a month after the flooding on September 7, the city once again received heavy downpour affecting most the areas.The worst effect of the rain was seen at Seshadripuram where the compound wall of the Metro Rail collapsed damaging seven cars and a few bikes.
+Over a month after the flooding on September 7, the city once again received heavy downpour.In the wall collapse incident seven cars and a few bikes were damaged.

 - Country: